-One of our favorite physician pancreatic cancer researchers, Daniel Von Hoff, has been honored by induction into the Joshua Lederberg Society on February 13, 2014 primarily for his work in shepherding the development of Abraxane (nab-paclitaxel) in combination with gemcitabine for the treatment of advanced cancer of the pancreas.
+One of our favorite physician pancreatic cancer researchers, Daniel Von Hoff, has been honored by induction into the Joshua Lederberg Society on February 13, 2014 primarily for his work in shepherding the development of Abraxane (nab-paclitaxel) in combination with gemcitabine for the treatment of advanced cancer of the pancreas (ductal adenocarcinoma of the pancreas).
 This award is presented by Celgene (which the late Dr. Lederberg, a Noble laureate, helped found) on the criteria of researchers whose work has changed the practice of medicine.
 Celgene produces Abraxane which is now approved for the treatment of pancreatic cancer.

 Daniel Von Hoff is certainly one of the world’s foremost experts on pancreatic cancer.
 Presently, he is the Physician in Chief and Director of Translational Research at the Translational Genomics Research Institute (TGEN) in Phoenix.
 He is also the Chief Scientific Officer for US Oncology, and a Clinical Professor of Medicine at the University of Arizona.

 Interestingly, in the mid-1990s Dr. Von Hoff led a team in key early clinical studies on the drug-agent gemcitabine for the treatment of advanced pancreatic cancer.
 The U.S. Food and Drug Administration (“FDA”) approved gemcitabine for the treatment of pancreatic cancer in 1996.